patrickbr/hagel/README.md

 Paging
 ------

-There is not paging for content rows.
+There is no paging for content rows.
 This is the next big thing that has to be implemented.

 Error messages
 --------------

 Error messages are for the most part cryptic errors from `sed`.
-Most of them are entirely useless for you.
+Most of them are entirely useless to you.

 Alpha status
 ------------